 Because of Vincent’s in-depth knowledge of the workings of the restaurant business, and his 13 different culinary certifications and 7 managerial and business certifications, Edible Magazine dubbed Vincent the “American born Gordon Ramsey.”
 Chef Vincent will be offering demonstrations both days of the Fest as well as signing his new book.

 Author of one of the most popular textbooks on baking, in use at high schools, colleges and universities throughout the world, Gail Sokol’s new book makes baking at home easy and approachable for people of all skill levels.

-Baking With Success features 60 recipes, with step by step instructions, background in the baking process, preparation and full color photos throughout the book’s 199 pages.
-Readers will learn to create a variety of desserts including: Cakes & Frostings, Pies, Tarts & Fruit Desserts, Breads, Cookies, Ice Cream & Frozen Desserts.
+Baking With Success features 60 recipes, with step by step instructions, background in the baking process, preparation and full-color photos throughout the book’s 199 pages.
+Readers will learn to create a variety of desserts including Cakes & Frostings, Pies, Tarts & Fruit Desserts, Bread, Cookies, Ice Cream & Frozen Desserts.